-UNIVERSITY PARK, Pa. — Penn State and State College Borough are working together to mitigate the dangerous drinking and other impacts associated with the Feb.
-27 student-created drinking event known as State Patty’s Day, which may be more dangerous this year in the midst of the COVID-19 pandemic.
+UNIVERSITY PARK, Pa. – Penn State and the State College Borough are working together to mitigate the dangerous drinking and other impacts associated with the Feb.
+23 drinking event known as State Patty’s Day.

 In a Feb.
-23 memo to members of the State College Tavern Owners Association, State College Borough Manager Tom Fountaine and Penn State Vice President for Student Affairs Damon Sims call on establishment owners to help “mitigate the spread of COVID-19 and to help impede the negative effects of State Patty’s Day.”
+20 memo to members of the State College Tavern Owners Association, State College Borough Manager Tom Fountaine and Penn State Vice President for Student Affairs Damon Sims call on establishment owners to help “impede the negative excesses that State Patty’s Day encourages.”

 — Many property managers will have extra staff on hand to patrol their properties and quickly report illegal activities to the police.

-Any Penn State student charged with violations during the weekend, on or off campus, will be referred to the Office of Student Conduct for appropriate disciplinary action.
+Any Penn State student charged with violations during the weekend -- on and off campus -- will be referred to the Office of Student Conduct for appropriate disciplinary action.

 However, students are reminded that local guidelines, including Penn State’s Responsible Action Protocol and Pennsylvania’s Medical Amnesty Law, protect students from prosecution for consumption or possession of alcohol when they seek help for a peer who is passed out, unconscious or unresponsive as the result of over-consumption.